Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 | Total | ~$1,634/month |

-This is where Workiz starts delivering real ROI.
-The phone system and Genius Answering pay for themselves if they help you capture 2–3 additional jobs per month that would have gone to voicemail.
-For a garage door or locksmith shop at this size, Workiz is probably the correct call.
+This is where Workiz delivers real value.
+The phone system and Genius Answering pay for themselves.
+You need to capture 2–3 extra jobs per month that would go to voicemail.
+For garage door or locksmith shops at this size, Workiz is probably the right pick.

 10-Truck Operation (12 users, ~500+ jobs/month)